NACA airfoil

-The NACA airfoils are airfoil shapes for aircraft wings developed by the National Advisory Committee for Aeronautics (NACA).
-The shape of the NACA airfoils is described using a series of digits following the word "NACA".
-The parameters in the numerical code can be entered into equations to precisely generate the cross-section of the airfoil and calculate its properties.
+The NACA airfoil series is a set of standardized airfoil shapes developed by this agency, which became widely used in the design of aircraft wings.

 Origins

 NACA initially developed the numbered airfoil system which was further refined by the United States Air Force at Langley Research Center.
 According to the NASA website:

 Four-digit series

 The NACA four-digit wing sections define the profile by: